rubensworks/article-quoted-triples-index/content/approaches.md

 as opposed to _all_ possible terms.
 However, as shown in [](#figure-dict-quoted), this approach can still lead to redundant storage if terms are shared across different quoted triples, such as `:Violet` and `:haveColor`.
-Furthermore, the join inside the component index using all quoted triples might become too expensive if there are many non-matching quoted triples.
+Furthermore, the join inside the triple component index using all quoted triples might become too expensive if there are many non-matching quoted triples.

 ### Referential Quoted Triples Dictionary

-To solve the redundant storage issue from the quoted triples dictionary approach, we extend upon that approach by not storing quoted triples in full, but by instead encoding the three components of that quoted triples, and using those encodings as key inside the dictionary.
+To solve the redundant storage issue within the quoted triples dictionary approach, we extend upon that approach by not storing quoted triples in full, but by instead encoding the three components of that quoted triples, and using those encodings as key inside the dictionary.